Friday, September 29, 2017

 Dartmouth, MA – In the Southeast region of Massachusetts, grades 3-8 educators explored alternative energy sources, including wind and solar power, through “hands-on, minds on” experiences.
 During Museum Institute for Teaching Science (MITS) Summer Professional Development Institute, “From Solar to Polar: Designing Sustainable Solutions,” educators made new connections between their curriculum and energy technologies.

-At Round the Bend Farm, teachers explored sustainable practices and engineering solutions to energy use problems.
-They were fascinated by the tiny houses, composting toilets and windmill on site.
+Seeking more resources, teachers took a trip to Round the Bend Farm, where they explored sustainable practices and engineering solutions to energy use problems.
+Educators were fascinated by the tiny houses, composting toilets and windmill on site.
 They discussed the agricultural techniques employed by the staff, including rotational grazing (livestock forage in a specific spot for a short time and then move on), growth of multiple types of crops (as opposed to monocropping), and transformation of waste products (even from the composting toilets) into safe, nutrient-rich fertilizer for the plants.

-Teachers wrapped up their week-long experience with a “Survivor Challenge”, during which they applied their knowledge of sustainable energy to design and engineer solutions to three challenges: move water, purify water, and power systems on a desert island.
-They also shared resources and ideas for classroom applications, and reflected on the Science and Engineering Practices.
+The teachers wrapped up their week at the Lloyd Center for the Environment, where they engineered solar powered fountains and crafted blades for wind turbines, tweaking their designs for maximum efficiency.
+Through a “Survivor Challenge”, educators applied their knowledge of sustainable energy by designing engineering solutions to three challenges: move water, purify water, and power systems on a desert island.
+By participating in inquiry-based energy activities, educators gained first-hand experience using the Science and Engineering Practices while they shared ideas for classroom applications.
 These teachers have returned to their classrooms energized and ready to excite their students about sustainability, technology, engineering and math!

 “This was time well spent.
 It was exactly what I needed to get me thinking more about inquiry-based learning, and it helped me to be a more effective team leader.” – teacher participant